 The Payment of Wages Act 1991 requires all employers to provide all employees with a written statement of their gross wages and any deductions made.

-Yes there are minimum rates of pay and these are contained in the National Minimum Wage Act 2000 and Statutory Instrument 442/2015
+Yes there are minimum rates of pay and these are contained in the National Minimum Wage Act (as amended)

 |Minimum hourly rate of pay||% of minimum wage|